&

 Despite how much she wants to change, she can’t.
 She needs a catalyst for that change, and she thinks that it is Yagai.

-In chapter 15, Yagai brings her home after she begins to faint from illness.
+In chapter 15, Yagai brings her home after she begins to faint from illness at work.
 This is the first time he has brought her to his house.
 Here, Okazaki is concentrating on the duality of affection and arousal.
-She’s writing a story from and for a feminine, and feminist, perspective.
+She’s writing a story from and for a feminine perspective.
 Looking closely at the hands of the lover, the delicacy of his touch (the juxtaposition of his scars and taut knuckles with his cupping support of her ankle), allowing the reveal of her body to matter, because it’s her body and he’s getting to see it—these are details that matter, when sex is created for consumption.
 The arch of her foot is a very sensitive and rarely seen area: it’s open to him.
 This scene tells us everything, which is that he can have her if he wants.
 All it would take is trying, and she’d like it.
 She would gladly be devoured.

 He’s caring for her so gently, taking her temperature, inspecting her throat, it's depicted as erotic affection, just a hint of sexual desire.
 This is where Okazaki’s eroticism truly shines, Aoki’s face is flushed, she’s half dressed, Yagai’s hands are on display in most of the frames, it's a complete change from his usual selfish behavior.
 He does truly care for her.
 Even now, undressing her to make sure she’s comfortable, he’s having flashbacks to the body of his ex, scarred and stitched.
 The page looks as if it's leaking down, pouring darkness from his memories.
 He still touches and cares for her.
 He blushes at the contact.
 It’s truly a pivotal moment for Yagai.